Laqwanda-Nettles/Devtools-debugging/Day-5.md

 #### Problem 10:

-- Solution: It didn't have any problems
+- Solution: Shorten how long the condition loops.

 #### Problem 11: